erichiller/AvaloniaTest/Tests-AvaloniaTest.md

 # GUI Performance Tests

+- [ ] Convert AvaloniaTest.Web to use a single process with await

 **CPU is devided by core**
 _So 100% CPU = 1 Core full usage, on a 6 core system = 16.66%, on an 8 Core = 12.5%_